 Why This Exercise Works

+So why is this “marriage hack” so successful?
+How does taking a third-party view of your marriage improve trust and communication between you and your partner?
 “It is known that having true mutual empathy for your partner — really being able to stand in their shoes and understand their perspective — greatly improves communication and compromise,” offers Dr. Gail Saltz, Clinical Associate Professor of Psychiatry at the NY Presbyterian Hospital Weill-Cornell School of medicine and host of the “Personology” podcast from iHeart Media.
 “Imagining being an outside observer allows you to step out of your own mind somewhat and step into your partner’s.”